 I’m going to let the cake speak for itself.
 Drum roll, please!

 I swear the cake knew she was the best dessert at the table.
 She had this haughty attitude going.
 “Hmph, you other desserts have nothing on me.
 I mean, just look at me with my gooey, sweet maple bourbon glaze and my dense, moist interior.
 I’m the star of Thanksgiving!”

 I gotta hand it to her; she was right.
 Everyone adored this cake.
 There were oohs and aahs echoed throughout the room as everyone passed the cake dishes around.
 My grandmother even tried stealing a sliver before dinner, but I shot her down.

 I was nervous as I handed my grandfather the first slice of cake, then I proceeded to stare at him intently, waiting for him to take the first bite and for his approval.
 I received a thumbs up, which is code for yum.
 I don’t think he’ll be missing the sweet potato pie any time soon.

-This cake is my new favorite cake.
+This Sweet Potato Bourbon Bundt Cake is my new favorite!
 It’s moist, slightly sweet, but not overly sweet.
 The sticky glaze soaks into the cake, creating a crisp, sugary crust.
 The toasted pecans add a warm crunch, and the bourbon kisses your lips with its warm, boozy tingle.